Humbug (album): Release

-Critical reception
+Reception

 Humbug received generally positive reviews from critics, albeit less positive than its two predecessors.
 It received a rating of 75 out of 100 on Metacritic based on 26 critic reviews.
+While overall response was positive, the album was criticised by some for not containing the same hooks that the band had become known for, with Spin's Sean Fennessey calling the album "accomplished, but not particularly infectious."

 Jason Lipshutz of Billboard stated that the band "justif[ies] the hype by shifting its best qualities into different, equally dazzling shapes."
 John Mulvey of Uncut felt that "Homme's role as producer, perhaps, has been to nurture the soundscaping that was attempted on Humbug's predecessor, and, critically, to encourage a sense of space and stealth."
 In his positive review of the album, Joe Tangari of Pitchfork noted that "Humbug isn't better than either of its predecessors, but it expands the group's range and makes me curious where it might go next.
 It also demonstrates a great deal of staying power for a band that could have imploded before it ever got this far."
 Stephen Thomas Erlewine of AllMusic gave Humbug a positive review.
 Although he found it overall wasn't as accessible as its two predecessors, he noted that the band were beginning to push their limits in regards to creativity, and composing music carefree of whether or not they were successful in America.
 He further noted that opinion towards the album might change retrospectively: "the record may mean more in the long-term that it does on its own."

-While overall response was positive, the album was criticised by some for not containing the same hooks that the band had become known for, with Spins Sean Fennessey calling the album "accomplished, but not particularly infectious."